hablapps/AllRoadsLeadToKdb/AllRoadsLeadToPyKX.md

 '))
 ```

-As an experienced programmer, she was well aware that using strings to represent
-expressions might not be the most optimal approach.
-It could lead to errors,
-vulnerabilities, and a lack of support from the IDE.
-So, she would recommend to her teams
-the Pythonic style whenever possible.
+As an experienced programmer, she was well aware that using strings to represent expressions might not be the most optimal approach.
+It could lead to errors, vulnerabilities, and a lack of support from the IDE.
+So, she would recommend to her teams the Pythonic style whenever possible.

 ## Chapter 3: Putting the World Upside Down

-Eventually, Emma's growing appreciation for and learning of the q/kdb+ language naturally led her
-to leverage the q/kdb+ environment directly, rather than relying on Python.
-However, she didn't want
-to forget about Python either, since her codebase contained many useful Python functions that were
-worth reusing.
-Fortunately, the PyKX environment provided just this very same functionality, allowing
-to execute and eval Python code from within a q session.
+Eventually, Emma's growing appreciation for and excitement in learning about the q/kdb language encouraged her to increasingly try to adopt it directly.
+However, her colleagues and new hires all knew – and loved – Python as did she, and her codebase contained many useful reusable Python functions.
+Fortunately, it was straightforward to execute and eval Python code from within her q session.

 Emma started to think of PyKX as a gift specially made for her by the Three Wise Men.
+It truly offered the best of both worlds, the flexibility and familiarity of Python and the sheer power and efficiency of q/kdb.

-She decided to make her first attempt using a custom-made Python function called `cdist`, which she was
+She made her first attempt using a custom-made Python function called `cdist`, which she had no immediate need to migrate away from Python.
+From her q console, she typed the expected commands to import the necessary libraries:
-too lazy to migrate to Q at the moment.
-Without any trouble, she opened a Q console and typed the
-expected commands to import the necessary libraries:

 ```q
 q) system"l pykx.q";